-The project comprises two granted exploration licences, E25/525 and E25/565, covering 23.5 km in the Bulong district, 43 km east of Kambalda and approximately 70 km by road from Kalgoorlie.
+The project comprises two granted exploration licenses, E25/525 and E25/565 and one exploration license application E25/586, covering 35.3 km in the Bulong district, 43 km east of Kambalda and approximately 70 km by road from Kalgoorlie.
 The project area is located 8 km east of Silver Lake Resources Ltd.'s currently operating 1.2Mtpa Randall's gold mill.
 (Figure 7)